tarek-clarke/resilient-rap-framework/README.md

 ## 📄 Abstract

-National Statistical Offices, sports performance teams, and clinical monitoring systems all face a common challenge: **high-frequency data pipelines break easily** when upstream schemas drift, sensors fail, or interfaces change.
+National Statistical Offices, sports performance teams, and clinical monitoring systems all face a common challenge: high-frequency data pipelines break easily when upstream schemas drift, sensors fail, or interfaces change.

 Traditional pipelines rely on brittle selectors or rigid schemas.
-When these fail, organizations experience **data blackouts**, delayed decision-making, and loss of situational awareness.
+When these fail, organizations experience data blackouts, delayed decision-making, and loss of situational awareness.

-This research proposes a **Resilient RAP Framework** grounded in:
+This research proposes a Resilient RAP Framework grounded in:
 - **Software Reliability Engineering:** Pareto-focused resilience for the "vital few" failure points.
 - **Tamper-Evident Processing:** Auditability and lineage for official statistics.
 - **Cross-Domain Generalizability:** Validated from Pricing → Sports → Clinical.

-The framework introduces a **domain-agnostic ingestion interface** (`BaseIngestor`) and a set of **domain adapters** that implement environment-specific extraction, validation, and normalization logic.
+The framework introduces a domain-agnostic ingestion interface (`BaseIngestor`) and a set of domain adapters that implement environment-specific extraction, validation, and normalization logic.

 ---